Dvidal7788/DataLynx/README.md

 >###### This is a library of functions written in C, for use in C programs, inspired by Python's standard CSV library as well as Pandas & SQLite3, giving the user an ease of use similar to Object-Oriented Programming, but with the low-level control that C offers.
 This library has functionality to read/write from/to CSV files as well as data cleaning and statistical analysis functionality.
 My goal is to bridge the gap between Python and C, and explore what it takes to write the underlying implementation of libraries that one might otherwise take for granted if accustomed to programming in higher-level languages like Python.

 ---
->###### NOTE: In order to acheive Object-Oriented style functionality, the first parameter for every user-facing function must be the address of the dataLynx struct (or 'object') you have declared / constructed using the constructor (e.g. `myData.function(&myData)`).
-Although this is of course not a true object in the OOP sense, moving forward I will be referring to dataLynx structs as objects since this is the intended use of the struct. *All memory management is handled for you, as long as you run `myData.freeAll(&myData)` at the end of your program.*
+>###### NOTE: In order to acheive Object-Oriented style functionality, the first parameter for every user-facing function must be the address of the dataLynx struct (or 'object') currently in use (e.g. `myData.function(&myData)`).
+Although this is of course not a true object in the OOP sense, moving forward I will be referring to dataLynx structs as objects since this is the intended use of the struct.
+>*All memory management is handled for you, as long as you run `myData.freeAll(&myData)` at the end of your program.*

 <hr>